Additiv-SB/RefactorMircoExcercise/src/README.txt

  I've made interfaces IAlarm and ISensor where those interfaces help us to have separate functions in the file, and every class depends on they abstractions.

+ Turn Ticket Dispenser

+S - Single responsibility
+Class should have only one purpose - So, Turn Ticket dispenser excercise has turn ticket, turnnumber sequence class and is